 Sometimes, side effects — even serious ones — are an acceptable price to pay for a potentially life-saving cure.

 Thus, rather than asking, “Is PrEP behind the spike in bi and gay men’s STI rates?” we should be asking:

 Is a temporary spike in curable STIs an acceptable ‘side effect’ of an HIV-prevention strategy — PrEP — with a proven ability to slow HIV-transmission rates and the potential to end AIDS as we know it?

 And in answering that question, we need to be honest about the different health implications of higher STI rates.
 For PrEP users, they might only mean a short course of antibiotics; for those not on PrEP, they can mean increased HIV risk.

 But if our answer is “yes” — higher STI rates are an acceptable short-term side-effect of PrEP — we need to work as hard as possible to increase awareness, access, and affordability of PrEP.

-But slut-shaming gay men who take steps to protect themselves, their partners, and their communities against HIV has no place in that effort.
+Slut-shaming gay men who take steps to protect themselves, their partners, and their communities against HIV has no place in that effort.